MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/consolidate-shipments-manual-workbench.md

 1. The query editor pane opens.
 On the **Range** tab, select **Add** to add a new row to the table and make the following settings for it:
     - **Table** - *Sales orders*
     - **Field** - *Sales order*
-    - **Criteria** - Enter the sales order numbers for each of the order sets you created for this scenario. <!-- KFM: Which ones, all of them?
-Should we have taken note of the sales order numbers as we made them?
-Comma-separated? -->
+    - **Criteria** - Enter the sales order numbers for each of the order sets you created for this scenario (as a comma-separated list).
 1. Select **OK** to save your query and close the pane.
 1. Select **Consolidate shipments** on the action pane.
 1. Select all of the shipments and then select **Consolidate** on the action pane.